 Welcome to my website!
-I am an assistant professor in the department of Science, Technology and Policy Studies (STePS) at the University of Twente in the Netherlands.
+I am a tenured assistant professor in the department of Science, Technology and Policy Studies (STePS) at the University of Twente in the Netherlands.
 In my research I focus on the long-term development of science and technology in society, and digital heritage.
 In my work I take individuals, mostly naturalists and chemists, and everyday materials that traversed insular Southeast Asia and Europe in the long nineteenth century as starting point.
 In a connected line of research, I help developing a digital environment that facilitates such inquiries.
 Characteristic of my work is that I combine in-depth archival research with more conceptual thinking.
-I have presented my research in the form of academic publications, numerous talks and a museum exhibition.
+I have presented my research in the form of academic publications, numerous talks and a museum exhibition at Rijksmuseum Boerhaave in Leiden.
 If you want to learn more about my research click here.